FOUR TENTHS OF AN ACRE: REFLECTIONS ON A GARDENING LIFE

 Argo Navis, 2015

-Laurie Lisle "Four Tenths of an Acre" Radio Interview on "Between the Covers"
+Listen to Laurie Lisle discussing "Four Tenths of an Acre" on a radio program, "Between the Covers"

 "Lisle is a disciplined and thoughtful worker unafraid of taking on the heavy work required in her garden and at her writing desk.
 Lisle plants her themes alongside each other so that they complement and harmonize like flowers in a perennial border...She is constantly learning, always observing, unafraid to make changes in her garden and in her life."